WilsonGregory/ginjax/README.md

 - Install using pip: `pip install ginjax`.
 - Alternatively, you can install this repo as an editable install using pip.
-  - Clone the repository `git clone https://github.com/WilsonGregory/GeometricConvolutions.git`
+  - Clone the repository `git clone https://github.com/WilsonGregory/ginjax.git`
-  - Navigate to the GeometricConvolutions directory `cd GeometricConvolutions`
+  - Navigate to the ginjax directory `cd ginjax`
   - Locally install the package `pip install -e .` (may have to use pip3 if your system has both python2 and python3 installed)
   - In order to run JAX on a GPU, you will likely need to follow some additional steps detailed in https://github.com/google/jax#installation.
 You will probably need to know your CUDA version, which can be found with `nvidia-smi` and/or `nvcc --version`.